 (see here for more info)

-My artistic work is often based on collaboration, especially with the artist Sylvia Eckermann.
-I am a member of the Technopolitics Working Group in Vienna and the Volatility Research Group in New York.
-I was a researcher at Forensic Architecture and was awarded a PhD at the Centre for Research Architecture, Goldsmiths, University of London (2017).
+My practice is to a large extent based on working, imagining and making together, amongst many others with the artist Sylvia Eckermann and Technopolitics.
+I was a researcher at Forensic Architecture and received a PhD from Visual Cultures / Centre for Research Architecture, Goldsmiths, University of London.

 Selected projects, artworks